How we are improving access to dental services

-Simply find a dental practice that’s convenient for you, whether it’s near your home or work, and phone them to see if any appointments are available.
+You can find a dental surgery that’s convenient for you, whether it’s near your home or work, and phone them to see if there are any NHS appointments available.

 Dental emergency and out-of-hours care